Milwaukee LGBT Film & Video Festival

 LGBTQ film festival in Wisconsin, U.S.

-The Milwaukee LGBT Film & Video Festival takes place every fall in Milwaukee, Wisconsin.
-The festival was established in 1987 and is presented by the Film Department (now the Film, Video, Animation & New Genres department) in the Peck School of the Arts of the University of Wisconsin–Milwaukee (UWM).
-Opening night and centerpiece gala screenings take place at the Oriental Theatre located on the East Side of Milwaukee.
-In 2018 the format of the festival changed to provide screenings throughout the year instead of the concentrated 11 day format primarily screened at the UW Milwaukee Union Theatre.
+The Milwaukee LGBT Film & Video Festival was a film festival that took place every fall in Milwaukee, Wisconsin.
+The festival was established in 1987 and was presented by the Film Department (now the Film, Video, Animation & New Genres department) in the Peck School of the Arts of the University of Wisconsin–Milwaukee (UWM).
+Opening night and centerpiece gala screenings took place at the Oriental Theatre located on the East Side of Milwaukee.
+In 2018 the format of the festival changed to provide screenings throughout the year instead of the concentrated 11-day format primarily screened at the UW Milwaukee Union Theatre.

-Programming includes films and independent videos; the festival also books documentaries, coming out films, romantic comedies, films dealing with LGBT identity with age, race, and religion, and films from outside the United States.
-Each festival also includes series of "men's shorts" and "women's shorts" that include gay and lesbian themes, respectively.
+Programming included films and independent videos; the festival also booked documentaries, coming out films, romantic comedies, films dealing with LGBT identity with age, race, and religion, and films from outside the United States.
+Each festival also included series of "men's shorts" and "women's shorts" that include gay and lesbian themes, respectively.

-Festival sponsorship comes from a variety of corporate and private donors.
+Festival sponsorship came from a variety of corporate and private donors.

+Due to the rise in popularity of other local film festivals and the COVID-19 pandemic, the last festival was held in 2019.

+History

+Founding

+The earliest record of the film festival can be found in the first ever issue of InStep Magazine (February 9-22, 1984), where the author mentioned attending the "Second Annual Milwaukee Gay/Lesbian Film Festival".
+At the time, the festival was sponsored by the Lavender Commitment.
+By 1992, Great Lakes Film and Video replaced the Lavender Commitment as the festival's sponsor.

+Later years

+Throughout most of the festival's history, the event was directed by Carl Bogner, University of Wisconsin–Milwaukee's lecturer.
+Although labeled as an annual event, it is unclear whether or not this is true.
+Archives show that the festival's 20th anniversary was held in 2007 while its 30th was held in 2015.

+Extinction

+Entering the 2010s, the festival saw a rise in competition.
+Namely, the Milwaukee International Film Festival (now Milwaukee Film Festival).
+With its broader range of movie genres featured, the festival naturally drew in a larger crowd.
+In 2018, the Milwaukee Film Festival added a GenreQueer category, drawing LGBTQ+ filmmakers and sponsors away from the Milwaukee LGBT Film & Video Festival.
+Facing a decline in attendance, in addition to the COVID-19 pandemic, the festival quietly shut down after its 2019 iteration.